 Blend until creamy and smooth, adding a little water (only if needed).

 If you need inspiration for how to use your baked pumpkin or purée, you’re in luck!

 Try my Pumpkin Mac ‘n’ Cheese, Cranberry Pumpkin Steel Cut Oats, Pumpkin Pie Bars, Pumpkin Pie Green Smoothie, Simple Pumpkin Soup, Vegan Gluten Free Pumpkin Pie, Pumpkin Cinnamon Rolls, Pumpkin Sugar Cookies, Pumpkin Pie Parfaits, Pumpkin Pie Ice Cream, and 20-Minute Pumpkin Butter!

 If you try this recipe, let us know!
 Leave a comment, rate it, and don’t forget to tag a photo #minimalistbaker on Instagram.
 Cheers, friends!

 - 1 Tbsp coconut or avocado oil (if avoiding oil, sub water)

 - 1 pinch sea salt

-Brush the pumpkin flesh with oil and place flesh down on the baking sheet.
+- Brush the pumpkin flesh with oil, sprinkle with salt, and place flesh down on the baking sheet.
 Pierce skin a few times with a fork or knife to let steam escape.

-Baked pumpkin and pumpkin purée will keep covered in the refrigerator up to 1 week, or in the freezer for 1 month.
+- Baked pumpkin and pumpkin purée will keep covered in the refrigerator up to 1 week, or in the freezer for 1 month (or longer).